veryjohn1991/jess-move-app/README.md

 4. Provide feature for users accurate data income based on most recent cencus.
 5. Ensure that the application is responsive and accessible on various devices and screen sizes.

-Addressing these objectives, our teame delivered an application  platform that met the needs of families intend to move , thus streamlining the event planning and participation process.
+Addressing these objectives, our team delivered an application platform that met the needs of families whom intend to move, thus, streamlining the event planning and participation process.

 ## Assigned User Story: